NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/S/Scintillating Safeguard.md

     desc: "30 feet; **Targets** up to 5 willing creatures who would be harmed by the triggering effect"
 abilities_mid:
   - name: ""
     desc: "**Trigger** An effect would deal physical or energy damage to you or a creature in range.\n* * *\n\nA sparkling magical barrier envelops each target, shielding them against the triggering effect.
 Choose one type of physical or energy damage the triggering effect deals.
 Each target gains resistance 10 against that damage type for the triggering effect.
-The resistance applies only against the initial damage, not against any persistent damage or other lingering effects.\n* * *\n\n**Heightened (+1)** The resistance increases by 1."
+The resistance applies only against the initial damage, not against any persistent damage or other lingering effects.\n* * *\n\n**Heightened (+1)** The resistance increases by 1.\n\n[[Spell Effects/Spell Effect_ Scintillating Safeguard|Spell Effect: Scintillating Safeguard]]"
 sourcebook: "_Pathfinder Player Core 2_"
 ```